Exposing The Makings Of A Monster: Testing

 Contact The Spero Clinic

 Dr. Katinka has developed a treatment system that has proven to work.
 We’ve treated hundreds of patients suffering from CRPS and helped them enter remission.
-Contact us today.
+Contact us today to start your journey toward healing.